-Students on our Taiwan programs roll their sleeves up and learn about the local culture by experiencing it; we offer cooking instruction with a celebrated Taipei chef, ceramics classes in the historic town of Yingge, and Taichi lessons beneath the sapphire rooftops of the Chiang Kai-shek Memorial Hall.
+Students on our Educational travel in Taiwan programs roll their sleeves up and learn about the local culture by experiencing it; we offer cooking instruction with a celebrated Taipei chef, ceramics classes in the historic town of Yingge, and Taichi lessons beneath the sapphire rooftops of the Chiang Kai-shek Memorial Hall.

 Taiwan saves some of its sweetest rewards for those who take to nature.
 Accordingly, we make time to hike alongside Taipei-ers on local trails and bike to the seaside along the peaceful Danshui River.
 The Maokong area to the south of Taipei is famous for its tea plantations and teahouses, where students can learn about and taste the various brews that make Taiwan a powerhouse when it comes to good tea.